 Understanding the Socratic Method

 The Socratic Process transforms your classroom into a space for productive discussion.
-This active learning technique uses well-designed questions to help students examine their thinking and build understanding through dialogue.
+This active expeditionary learning technique uses well-designed questions to help students examine their thinking and build understanding through dialogue.
 You ask, students respond, and together you explore ideas that sit beneath surface-level knowledge.

 Key Takeaways